betterscientificsoftware/bssw.io/CuratedContent/CreativeCommons.md

-# An introduction to Creative Commons
+# An Introduction to Creative Commons
 Have you heard of Creative Commons licensing?
 Learn more about this family of licenses and see how it may help your software project.

 Resource information | Details
 :--- | :---
-Name  | Creative Commons
+Resource name  | Creative Commons
 Website | https://creativecommons.org/
 Focus | Copyright, Code contributions and Licensing